Snells Beach murder: Peter James Te Maru jailed for fatal stabbing of his brother

 The court heard, he immediately threw the knife down on the grass and tried to help his dying brother.

-Further efforts to resucitate him made by others were unsuccessful.
+Further efforts to resuscitate him made by others were unsuccessful.

 "[There was] no suggestion you were so intoxicated you could not act of your own volition," Justice Fitzgerald said.

-She said Peter was genuinely remorseful and had good rehabilitation prospects before handing down the life sentence.
+She said the 34-year-old man was genuinely remorseful and had good rehabilitation prospects, before handing down the life sentence.

-Peter was given a minimum non-parole period of ten years.
+Peter Te Maru was given a minimum non-parole period of 10 years.